diego-80/blossom/README.md

   logs for multiple matchups with different teams/players
 - game-specific arguments: see info in the 'aliss' repo for details

-Note: The 'input' folder included here contains example images, but you should replace these with your own images to track your play.
+NOTE: The 'input' folder included here contains example images, but you should replace these with your own images to track your play.